sadhbh-c0d3/crypto-pnl/README.md

 This program performs gains calculations for Binance using Trade History and Transaction History.

 Works with Spot, Cross Margin, and Isolated Margin accounts.
-Handles all trades, including short-selling, interests, small assets conversion, and large OTC trades.
+Handles all trades, including short-selling, small assets conversion, and large OTC trades.

 **Please follow instructions below in section *Data Download* to learn about how to _correctly_ download data from Binance**